wushilin/portal/README.md

 A QUIC-based tunnel that allows you to forward TCP connections through a QUIC tunnel server.

+It is like SSH Tunneling, but server allows you forward any port, as long as server ACL allows it.
+The speed over long distance is almost double of typical VPN implementation.

+Client -> PORTAL CLIENT (Bind: 0.0.0.0:443, Forward to PORTAL SERVER www.google.com:443) -----QUIC-----> PORTAL SERVER -----> www.google.com:443

 ## Features

 - **Tunnel Server**: Accepts QUIC connections and forwards traffic to target hosts